 - Place chia seeds into a coffee grinder or blender and pulse until a flour-like consistency forms

-- Combine the chia four, PB, maple, buckinis and salt in a bowl with a wooden spoon, then mix with your hands if needed, ensuring all the ingredients are incorporated evenly.
+- Combine the chia flour, peanut butter, maple syrup, buckinis, and salt in a bowl with a wooden spoon, then mix with your hands if needed, ensuring all the ingredients are incorporated evenly.
 Keep stirring until the chia flour has absorbed most of the moisture and a dough-like consistency forms.

-- In a small bowl, combine 1 tbs coconut sugar, 1/2 tsp ground cinnamon, and a pinch of salt
+- In a small bowl, combine the coconut sugar, ground cinnamon, and a pinch of salt.

-- Divide dough into 10 even portions, then roll into balls with your palms.
-Lightly roll each ball in cinnamon sugar mixture to coat, then place on a lined tray and allow to set in the freezer for one hour.
+- Divide the dough into 10 even portions, then roll into balls with your palms.
+Lightly roll each ball in the cinnamon sugar mixture to coat, then place on a lined tray and allow to set in the freezer for one hour.
 Store in an airtight container in the fridge for softer balls, or in the freezer for firmer balls.
-I prefer them firm (trying really hard not to giggle here, real mature I know).
+I prefer them firm (trying really hard not to giggle here – real mature I know).

-- Peanut butter is high in fructans when consumed in large amounts in one sitting (75g or more).
-According to Monash, 2 tbs or 32g of PB is considered low in fructans and should thus be tolerated by people with IBS or fructose malabsorption.
-One of these balls contains 23.5g of PB.
+Regarding FODMAPS: Peanut butter is high in fructans when consumed in large amounts in one sitting (75g or more).
+According to Monash University, 2 tbs (32g) of PB is considered FODMAP friendly and should be fine for people with IBS.
+When this recipe is divided into the suggested 10 servings, one ball contains 23.5g of PB.